18193 | |

 Airworthy Planes

-It’s a labour of love that means these aircraft are still airworthy, allowing them to participate in air shows, do fly-bys on Remembrance Day, and take interested CHAA members on a once-in-a-lifetime flight experience of their own.
+It’s a labour of love to keep these aircraft in airworthy condition, allowing them to participate in air shows, do fly-bys on Remembrance Day, and take guests on once-in-a-lifetime flight experiences of their own.

 bob and harvards

-It all starts with a visit to CHAA.
-You’ll understand quickly why so many people have a deep appreciation for Harvards and their role in Canadian history.
+It all starts with a visit to the Canadian Harvard Aircraft Association in Tillsonburg.
+You’ll understand quickly why so many people have a deep appreciation for the Harvard aircraft and its role in Canadian history.

 It deserves to be preserved and that has never been more crucial as we are losing many of the vets who have firsthand knowledge and stories about the Harvard.
-It is what has inspired CHAA to capture their interviews and memories on video, in photos and in written accounts for future generations to appreciate.
+It is what has inspired the Harvard Association to capture their interviews and memories on video, in photos and in written accounts for future generations to appreciate.

-All of these things make CHAA a hidden gem worth discovering – right here in Oxford County.
+All of these things make the Canadian Harvard Aircraft Association a hidden gem worth discovering – right here in Oxford County.

 Trip Ideas